Vincent-Talen/BDC/README.md

 ---
 ## About the course assignments
 ### Assignment1 - Processing FastQ files using multiprocessing.Pool
+To get familiar with the concept of splitting workload we start by using multiprocessing to use multiple cores on a single machine.
-Getting familiar with multiprocessing and other tools used, by creating a script that calculates the average PHRED scores per position in FastQ files.
+The script created calculates the average PHRED score per position of FastQ files.

 Tools used: `argparse`, `multiprocessing.Pool`, `pathlib.Path`, `numpy`